harlanhong/harlanhong.github.io/_publications/MIST.md

 permalink: /publication/MIST
 excerpt: 'In this work, we develop a multiple instance self-training framework (MIST) to efficiently refine task-specific discriminative representations with only video-level annotations.'
 date: 2021-4-05
-venue: 'IEEE International Conference on Computer Vision and Pattern Recognition.
-2021.'
+venue: 'IEEE International Conference on Computer Vision and Pattern Recognition'
 paperurl: ''
 citation: 'Jia-Chang Feng, Fa-Ting Hong and Wei-Shi Zheng.
 “MIST: Multiple Instance Self-Training Framework for Video Anomaly Detection, Proceedings of the IEEE International Conference on Computer Vision and Pattern Recognition.
 2021.'
 ---